Test-time regression: a unifying framework for designing sequence models with associative memory

 Sequences play a vital role in modern machine learning by providing a powerful abstraction: any computational task can be viewed as transforming one sequence into another \citep{Sutskever2014SequenceSequenceLearning}.
 This sequential perspective has spread across diverse domains, including natural language processing \citep{Sutskever2014SequenceSequenceLearning,Devlin2019BERTPretrainingDeep,Brown2020LanguageModelsAre}, computer vision \citep{Dosovitskiy2021ImageWorth16x16,Bertasius2021SpaceTimeAttentionAll}, time series analysis \citep{Salinas2020DeepARProbabilisticForecasting,Gruver2023LargeLanguageModels,Ansari2024ChronosLearningLanguage}, and computational biology \citep{Jumper2021HighlyAccurateProtein,Zhou2015PredictingEffectsNoncoding,Nguyen2024SequenceModelingDesign}, highlighting the importance of building generically applicable sequence layers \citep{Vaswani2017AttentionAllYou}.

 This development has produced a diversity of architectures, each with its own unique characteristics and performance trade-offs.
 While these architectures have achieved considerable success, they have largely emerged through separate lines of investigation.
-This fragmented and often empirically-driven approach to model development limits our ability to systematically understand and improve design choices.
+Such a fragmented and often empirically-driven approach to model development limits our ability to systematically understand and improve design choices.
 Moreover, the idiosyncratic notations of each architecture obscures their underlying connections \citep{SashaRush2024ThereAre4}.